 Here, Employee received their RIF notice on October 2, 2009, and the RIF effective date was November 2, 2009.
 The notice states that Employee's position is being abolished as a result of a RIF.
-The Notice also provides Employee with information about his appeal rights.
-It is therefore undisputed that Employee was given the required thirty (30) days written notice prior to the effective date of the RIF.
+The Notice also provides Employee with information about her appeal rights.
+Here, Employee does not dispute that she was given the required thirty (30) days written notice prior to the effective date of the RIF.
+I therefore find that the notice requirement has been satisfied.